About Constulose (lactulose)

 Constulose uses

 There are several FDA-approved uses for Constulose, but it may also be used off-label to treat other conditions.
 Your online medical professional may prescribe it for any of the following common reasons.
 It’s also possible that your healthcare provider may prescribe it for other reasons not listed here.
-If you have questions about why a medication is prescribed, ask your online doctor or pharmacist.
+If you have questions about why a medication is prescribed, ask your online doctor.

 Chronic constipation